linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Term Structure Modeling/Short-Rate Term Structure Models.md

 The function  $B_{T}$  of maturity  $T$  plays an important role in the HW model.
 It helps, for example, to link the short-rate volatility to the long-rate one and explicitly calibrate it to the market.
 If  $a = 0$ , this function becomes identical to 1, regardless the maturity  $T$ .
 This important special case allows for a pure parallel change in the entire curve (every point moves by the same amount).
 This particular specification can be suitable for standardized risk measurement tests.

 The HW model is a very tractable arbitrage-free model, which allows for the use of analytical solutions as well as Monte Carlo simulation.
 The volatility  $\sigma$  and mean reversion  $a$  can be analytically calibrated to European options on zero-coupon bonds.
 Most commonly, the HW model is calibrated to either a set of short-rate options (LIBOR caps) or swaptions.
-In the later case, very good approximations can be constructed (see Levin, 2001; Musiela and Rutkowski, 2000).
+In the latter case, very good approximations can be constructed (see Levin, 2001; Musiela and Rutkowski, 2000).
 The model's chief drawback is that it produces negative interest rates.
 However, with mean reversion, the effect of negative rates is reduced.
 The rate history of the 1990s and 2000s supports this type of formulation of a term structure model.

 # The Cox-Ingersoll-Ross Model